dusthandler/CITM_Dev_1/README.md

 - A · Go left
 - D · Go right
 - Space · Jump/Double Jump

+###For the next release:
 - Shift · Jump to roof

+### Debug Functions:

+- F1 Start from the very first level
+- F2 Sart from the beginning of the current level
+- F5 Save the current state
+- F6 Load the previous state
+- F9 View Colliders
+- F10 God Mode

 ## Innovation: